c4tandl/ctl/src/markdown/pages/reading-resources/kids-recommend.md

 Gr.
 1-2
 </summary>

-Abbott, Tony    The Secrets of Droon books

-Applegate, Katherine    Crenshaw

-Bang-Campbell, Monika    Little Rat Rides, Little Rat Makes Music, and Little Rat

-Sets Sail

-Barrows, Annie    The Ivy and Bean series

-Bentley, Sue The Magic Kitten series

-Berenstain, Jan and Stan    The Berenstain Bears series

-Bridwell, Norman The Clifford series

-Brown, Peter    The Curious Garden and The Wild Robot

-Burton, Virginia    The Little House and Mike Mulligan and His Steam Shovel

-Charlip, Remy    Fortunately

-Cleary, Beverly    Ralph S. Mouse, Ramona’s World, Runaway Ralph,

-Henry Huggins, Henry and Ribsy, Henry and the Paper Route,

-and Henry and the Clubhouse

-Dahl, Roald    Giraffe, Pelly, and Me; The BFG;

-Fantastic Mr. Fox; and The Enormous Crocodile

-Daywalt, Drew    The Day the Crayons Quit

-Dean, James   The Pete the Cat series

-De Paola, Tomie    The Legend of the Bluebonnet, The Knight and the Dragon,

-Strega Nona, The Art Lesson, and Pancakes for Breakfast

-Doyle, Roddy    The Meanwhile Adventures and Rover Saves Christmas

-Dyckman, Ame   Horrible Bear!

-Floca, Brian   Locomotive

-Gibbons, Gail    Frogs and her other nonfiction books

-Gidwitz, Adam   Tales of Dark and Grim series

-Griffiths, Andy   The 13-Story Treehouse (The Treehouse books)

-Henkes, Kevin The Penny series, A Good Day, Lily’s Purple Plastic Purse, Lily’s

-Big Dog, Owen, Waiting, Weekend with Wendell, and Kitten’s First Full Moon

-Howe, James The Pinky and Rex books

-Hunter, Erin   Warriors

-Jeffers, Oliver    The Great Paper Caper, How to Catch a Star,

-The Book Eating Boy, Lost and Found, The Heart and the Bottle, and

-The Way Back Home

-Johnson, Crockett    Harold and the Purple Crayon

-Kessler, Ethel   Is There a Horse in Your House?

-Kimmel, Eric    Seven at One Blow

-Kimpton, Diana    The Pony-Crazed Princess series

-King-Smith, Dick    Martin’s Mice, A Mouse Called Wolf, and The Mouse Family

-Robinson

-The Kingfisher Treasuries: The Kingfisher Treasury of Dragon Stories,

-the Kingfisher Treasury of Pet Stories, the Kingfisher Treasury of Pirate

-Stories, the Kingfisher Treasury of Funny Stories, the Kingfisher Treasury

-of Animal Stories, the Kingfisher Treasury of Spooky Stories,

-the Kingfisher Treasury of Ghost Stories, the Kingfisher Treasury of

-Princess Stories, the Kingfisher Treasury of Stories for Seven-Year-Olds,

-the Kingfisher Treasury of Stories for Eight-Year-Olds, and the Kingfisher

-Treasury of Ballet Stories

-Krauss, Ruth    The Carrot Seed

-Krulik, Nancy The Magic Bone series

-Litchfield, David   The Bear and the Piano

-Lionni, Leo    The Greentail Mouse, Mr. McMouse, On the Beach There Are

-Many Pebbles, Flea Story, An Extraordinary Egg, Frederick, and It’s Mine!

-Lobel, Arnold    The Frog and Toad books, Mouse Soup, Mouse Tales, Small Pig,

-Uncle Elephant, Fables, and Grasshopper on the Road

-Marshall, Edward    Four by the Shore and Three by the Sea

-Marshall, Edward and James    The Fox books: Fox on Stage, Fox All Week,

-Fox Outfoxed, and Fox in Love

-Mayer, Mercer   Little Monster series

-McCloskey, Robert    Blueberries for Sal, Make Way for Ducklings, One Morning

-in Maine, and Time of Wonder

-McDonald, Megan    The Judy Moody and Stink series

-McMullan, Kate   Fluffy Goes to School

-Miles, Ellen    The Puppy Place series

-Miller, Sara Swan   Three Stories You Can Read to Your Cat, Three Stories

-You Can Read to Your Dog, and Three Stories You Can Read to Your Teddy Bear

-Numeroff, Laura   Jelly Bean’s Big Dance

-Osborne, Mary Pope    The Magic Tree House books

-Parish, Peggy    The Amelia Bedelia books

-Portis, Antoinette    Not a Stick, Not a Box and A Penguin Story

-Provensen, Alice and Martin    A Book of Seasons, Our Animal Friends at Maple

-Hill Farm and The Year at Maple Hill Farm
+Abbott, Tony    *The Secrets of Droon* books

+Applegate, Katherine    *Crenshaw*

+Bang-Campbell, Monika    *Little Rat Rides, Little Rat Makes Music,* and *Little Rat Sets Sail*

+Barrows, Annie    The *Ivy and Bean* series

+Bentley, Sue The *Magic Kitten* series

+Berenstain, Jan and Stan    *The Berenstain Bears* series

+Bridwell, Norman The *Clifford* series

+Brown, Peter    *The Curious Garden* and *The Wild Robot*

+Burton, Virginia    *The Little House* and *Mike Mulligan and His Steam Shovel*

+Charlip, Remy    *Fortunately*

+Cleary, Beverly    *Ralph S. Mouse, Ramona’s World, Runaway Ralph, Henry Huggins, Henry and Ribsy, Henry and the Paper Route,* and *Henry and the Clubhouse*

+Dahl, Roald    *Giraffe, Pelly, and Me; The BFG;*

+*Fantastic Mr. Fox;* and *The Enormous Crocodile*

+Daywalt, Drew    *The Day the Crayons Quit*

+Dean, James   The *Pete the Cat* series

+De Paola, Tomie    *The Legend of the Bluebonnet, The Knight and the Dragon, Strega Nona, The Art Lesson,* and *Pancakes for Breakfast*

+Doyle, Roddy    *The Meanwhile Adventures and Rover Saves Christmas*

+Dyckman, Ame   *Horrible Bear!*

+Floca, Brian   *Locomotive*

+Gibbons, Gail    *Frogs* and her other nonfiction books

+Gidwitz, Adam   *Tales of Dark and Grim* series

+Griffiths, Andy   *The 13-Story Treehouse* (The Treehouse books)

+Henkes, Kevin *The Penny* series, *A Good Day, Lily’s Purple Plastic Purse, Lily’s Big Dog, Owen, Waiting, Weekend with Wendell,* and *Kitten’s First Full Moon*

+Howe, James The *Pinky and Rex* books

+Hunter, Erin   *Warriors*

+Jeffers, Oliver    *The Great Paper Caper, How to Catch a Star, The Book Eating Boy, Lost and Found, The Heart and the Bottle,* and *The Way Back Home*

+Johnson, Crockett    *Harold and the Purple Crayon*

+Kessler, Ethel   *Is There a Horse in Your House?*

+Kimmel, Eric    *Seven at One Blow*

+Kimpton, Diana    *The Pony-Crazed Princess* series

+King-Smith, Dick    *Martin’s Mice, A Mouse Called Wolf,* and *The Mouse Family Robinson*

+The Kingfisher Treasuries: The Kingfisher Treasury of Dragon Stories, the Kingfisher Treasury of Pet Stories, the Kingfisher Treasury of Pirate Stories, the Kingfisher Treasury of Funny Stories, the Kingfisher Treasury of Animal Stories, the Kingfisher Treasury of Spooky Stories, the Kingfisher Treasury of Ghost Stories, the Kingfisher Treasury of Princess Stories, the Kingfisher Treasury of Stories for Seven-Year-Olds, the Kingfisher Treasury of Stories for Eight-Year-Olds, and the Kingfisher Treasury of Ballet Stories

+Krauss, Ruth    *The Carrot Seed*

+Krulik, Nancy The *Magic Bone* series

+Litchfield, David   *The Bear and the Piano*

+Lionni, Leo    *The Greentail Mouse, Mr. McMouse, On the Beach There Are Many Pebbles, Flea Story, An Extraordinary Egg, Frederick,* and *It’s Mine!*

+Lobel, Arnold    The *Frog and Toad* books, *Mouse Soup, Mouse Tales, Small Pig, Uncle Elephant, Fables*, and *Grasshopper on the Road*

+Marshall, Edward    *Four by the Shore* and *Three by the Sea*

+Marshall, Edward and James    The *Fox* books: *Fox on Stage, Fox All Week, Fox Outfoxed,* and *Fox in Love*

+Mayer, Mercer   *Little Monster* series

+McCloskey, Robert    *Blueberries for Sal, Make Way for Ducklings, One Morning in Maine,* and *Time of Wonder*

+McDonald, Megan    The *Judy Moody and Stink* series

+McMullan, Kate   *Fluffy Goes to School*

+Miles, Ellen    The *Puppy Place* series

+Miller, Sara Swan   *Three Stories You Can Read to Your Cat, Three Stories You Can Read to Your Dog,* and *Three Stories You Can Read to Your Teddy Bear*

+Numeroff, Laura   *Jelly Bean’s Big Dance*

+Osborne, Mary Pope    The *Magic Tree House* books

+Parish, Peggy    The *Amelia Bedelia* books

+Portis, Antoinette    *Not a Stick, Not a Box* and *A Penguin Story*

+Provensen, Alice and Martin    *A Book of Seasons, Our Animal Friends at Maple Hill Farm* and *The Year at Maple Hill Farm*

 Rey, H.A.
-The Curious George series
+The *Curious George* series

-Roy, Ron    A-Z Mysteries series
+Roy, Ron    *A-Z Mysteries* series

-Rylant, Cynthia    Cat Heaven, Dog Heaven, Gooseberry Park, The Mr. Putter and

-Tabby series, the Henry and Mudge series, and the Poppleton series
+Rylant, Cynthia    *Cat Heaven, Dog Heaven, Gooseberry Park, The Mr. Putter and Tabby* series, the *Henry and Mudge* series, and the *Poppleton* series

-Santat, Dan   Are We There Yet?
+Santat, Dan   *Are We There Yet?*

-Seeger, Laura Vaccaro   First the Egg
+Seeger, Laura Vaccaro   *First the Egg*

-Silverman, Erica    Cowgirl Kate and Cocoa series
+Silverman, Erica    *Cowgirl Kate and Cocoa* series

-Smiley, Jane   Twenty Yawns
+Smiley, Jane   *Twenty Yawns*

-Smith, Dick-King   Sophie’s Lucky, A Mouse Called Wolf, and Martin’s Mice
+Smith, Dick-King   *Sophie’s Lucky, A Mouse Called Wolf,* and *Martin’s Mice*

-Spires, Ashley   The Binky series (graphic novels)
+Spires, Ashley   The *Binky* series (graphic novels)

-Steig, William    Amos and Boris, Sylvester and the Magic Pebble, Dr. DeSoto,
+Steig, William    *Amos and Boris, Sylvester and the Magic Pebble, Dr. DeSoto,* and *Spinky Sulks*

-and Spinky Sulks

-Stevenson, James    The Castaway, Quick, Turn the Page, Rolling Rose,

-Brrr!, Don’t Make Me Laugh, Fast Friends, and Worse than Willy
+Stevenson, James    *The Castaway, Quick, Turn the Page, Rolling Rose, Brrr!, Don’t Make Me Laugh, Fast Friends,* and *Worse than Willy*

-Stilton, Geronimo    The Geronimo Stilton series
+Stilton, Geronimo    The *Geronimo Stilton* series

-Strauss, Linda Leopold    A Fairy Called Hilary
+Strauss, Linda Leopold    *A Fairy Called Hilary*

-Taback, Simms   Joseph Had a Little Overcoat
+Taback, Simms   *Joseph Had a Little Overcoat*

 The Usborne collection of fairy tales, folk tales, fiction, and nonfiction

-Wallace, Bill   The Flying Flea, Callie, and Me
+Wallace, Bill   *The Flying Flea, Callie, and Me*

-Watson, Tom   The Stick Dog series
+Watson, Tom   The *Stick Dog* series

-White, E.B.
-Charlotte’s Web, Stuart Little and The Trumpet of the Swan
+White, E.B.    *Charlotte’s Web, Stuart Little* and *The Trumpet of the Swan*

-Wilkinson, Carole   The Dragon Keeper series
+Wilkinson, Carole   The *Dragon Keeper* series

-Willems, Mo    The Pigeon books, the Elephant and Piggie series, The Story of Diva and Flea, and Goldilocks

-and the Three Dinosaurs
+Willems, Mo    The *Pigeon* books, the *Elephant and Piggie* series, *The Story of Diva and Flea,* and *Goldilocks and the Three Dinosaurs*

-Wilson, Karma    Bear Snores On and the rest of the Bear books
+Wilson, Karma    *Bear Snores On* and the rest of the Bear books

 </details>